What is a work rating?

 You have two different work ratings

-As a member of AustralianSuper Select, you have both an individual work rating and a category work rating2.
+As an AustralianSuper Select member, you have both an individual work rating and a category work rating.
 These work ratings are used to calculate the cost of your cover.

 Individual work rating